Agricultural Land Commission (ALC)

 A provincial legislation that requires local governments in applicable areas to protect riparian areas during residential, commercial, and industrial development.

-An environmental procedure carried out in the field by a Qualified Environmental Professional (QEP) to determine the applicable Streamside Protection and Enhancement Area (SPEA) within a property, which represents the development setback required to prevent degradation of on-site fish habitat.
+An environmental procedure carried out in the field by a Qualified Environmental Professional (QEP) to determine the applicable Streamside Protection and Enhancement Area (SPEA) within a property, which represents the development setback required to prevent degradation of nearby or on-site aquatic habitat/environmentally sensitive areas.

 Riparian Areas Regulation Notification System (RARNS)